-This information describes what skills your child is likely to develop between the ages of 6 and 18 years.
+This information describes the skills your child is likely to develop between the ages of 6 and 12 years.

 Movement and Physical Development